 - Trim lamb loin or fillet of all fat and sinew.
 Cut into 1/4 to 1/2 inch thick pieces.

-- Place the lamb in a bag and rub all over with the cure.
+- Place the lamb in a bag and rub it with the cure.
 VacPack or tie tightly.
 Cure in the fridge for 24 hours.

 - Smoke and/or season as desired by coating in your favourite flavours (optional).

-- Place in a single layer in a dehydrator and leave to dry for 12 hours.
+- Place a single layer in a dehydrator and leave to dry for 12 hours.

-- Take one piece out of the dehydrator and see if it will snap on the grain of the meat.
-If it does it is ready.
+- Take one piece from the dehydrator and see if it will snap on the meat’s grain.
+If it does, it is ready.
 If it bends, leave it for another hour and check again.

 - Cool and cut into bite-sized slices.
 Store in an airtight container.